algorithmia-algorithms/videoTransform/README.md

 # Changelog
+0.6.3 - August 1st, 2018:
+* Added a early termination watchdog thread that detects processing jobs that are forecasted to take longer than the maximum timeout of `50 minutes`.
+* various bug fixes that should improve stability and early termination in the event of a detected failure.

 0.5.0 - May 23, 2017:
 * Added [Smart Video Downloader][smd] support to resolve a compressed gzip request problem
 * with Smart Video Downloader added, `input_file` may now point to any web hosted URL, including youtube, vimeo, etc.